-This mint chocolate chip ice cream is all natural.
+This mint chocolate chip ice cream is 100% all natural.
 No artificial colors or flavors.
 Just heavy cream, whole milk, pure maple syrup, fresh mint, and dark chocolate.
 Kids will love it as much as you will.

 What constitutes the perfect mint chocolate chunk ice cream?
 It’s sorta tricky as the answer tends to be a very personal thing.
 Those who recall this summer treat from childhood tend to have expectations of shades of lurid green with the smack of fake mint extract.
-Those of us who came to the charms of mint chocolate chunk ice cream as adults oft prefer it made with a handful of natural ingredients minus artificial colorings or flavorings.
-For those of you who, like us, prefer the second sort, this recipe is exactly that.
+Those of us who came to the charms of mint chocolate chunk ice cream as adults often prefer it made with a handful of natural ingredients minus artificial colorings or flavorings.
+For those of you who, like us, lean toward the second sort, this recipe is exactly that.
 It’s the best mint chocolate chunk ice cream we’ve ever had, actually, so much so that we suspect it’ll satisfy everyone, no matter their preconceived notions of what this ice cream ought to be.
 But don’t take our word for it.
 Go ahead.
 See for yourself.
 Originally published May 14, 2017.–Renee Schettler Rossi

 Special Equipment: Ice cream maker